#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
 By now, your plants have 3 or 4 true leaves — they'll look different from the miniature seedling leaves.
 When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
 These large seedlings that are ready to be planted can also be called "transplants" or "starts."
-In cases where you directly planted into the ground, you may still want to shuffle plants around for the best sun and spacing.
+In cases where you direct sowed, you may still want to shuffle plants around for the best sun and spacing.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

 Finish your flower bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
-Mulch keeps your soil moist and controls weeds.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps the soil moist.
+Mulch and compost can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Seekonk Garden Center, online, or on our mobile app.
+Early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Seekonk Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores